ForgeRock/forgeops/docker/openam/README.md

 * The Dockerfile assumes that the openam.war file is pre-downloaded in this directory.

-# Customizing the war file
+# Customizing the Web App

-If you wish to customize the war file, there are two strategies that you can use:
+If you wish to customize the AM web app, there are two strategies that you can use:

 * Inherit FROM this image, and overlay your changes on /usr/local/tomcat/webapps/openam/
 * Before you start AM, dynamically copy in the changes.
 This is the strategy used in the Helm charts.
+Set the CUSTOMIZE_AM variable to the path to a customization script.